southworks/Agents/docs/HowTo/MSALAuthConfigurationOptions.md

 |ValidCertificateOnly     |bool         |True         |Requires the certificate to have a valid chain.          |
 |SendX5C     |bool         |False         |Enables certificate auto rotation with appropriate configuration.          |

-#### Example for CertificateSubjectName using the certificate thumbprint
+Here is an example for `CertificateSubjectName` using the certificate thumbprint:

 ```json
   "Connections": {